dpc10ster/RJafrocTimes/index.md

 # A note on the online distribution mechanism of the book {-}

-* In the hard-copy version of my 2017 book [@chakraborty2017observer] the online distribution mechanism was `BitBucket`.
+* In the hard-copy version of my 2017 book the online distribution mechanism was `BitBucket`.
-* `BitBucket` allows code sharing within a _closed_ group of a few users (e.g., myself and a grad student).
+* At the time I used it `BitBucket` allowed code sharing within a _closed_ group of a few users (e.g., myself and a grad student).
 * Since the purpose of open-source code is to encourage collaborations, this was, in hindsight, an unfortunate choice.
 Moreover, as my experience with R-packages grew, it became apparent that the vast majority of R-packages are shared on `GitHub`, not `BitBucket`.
 * For these reasons I have switched to `GitHub`.
 All previous instructions pertaining to `BitBucket` are obsolete.
 * In order to access `GitHub` material one needs to create a (free) `GitHub` account.